roddyka/dept/README.md

 ### excuses

-Hello, here is the project code. first, i apologize for not following 100% of what was planned in the sketch.

-I tried to get close to some features that asked in the challenge to know that I understand the language and we can work together.

-1 day for the test is very heavy because I work in another place that I need to be 8 hours of my day.

-And I don’t have much time to finish the test because if we go to work together I need to leave this place until the end of the month so that no one gets hurt leaving half jobs.

-here on my github you can see more of some tests done and my linkedin:
+here on my github you can see more of some tests done and my linkedin: https://www.linkedin.com/in/rodrigo-carvalho-antunes/

 thanks